Rania Al-Mashat: Career

 Al-Mashat worked as an economist at the International Monetary Fund in Washington DC from June 2001 until July 2005.
 When she started at the IMF, at age 25, she was the youngest person working there.
 She worked on programs in India, Vietnam, and Gambia.

 In August 2005, Al-Mashat returned to Egypt at the invitation of Minister of Investment Mahmoud Mohieldin to help modernise the bank's systems and dealings, where she worked as sub-governor and head of the Monetary Policy Department for the Central Bank of Egypt until May 2016.
 After the 2011 revolution, she helped construct and present the Government's Economic Program.
 She also taught economics at the American University in Cairo and served on the Boards of the Egyptian Exchange, Arab International Bank and the Middle East Economic Association.

 In August 2016, Al-Mashat returned to the United States after she was appointed Advisor to the Chief Economist of the IMF, Maurice Obstfeld.
 She said of this role, "I think the experience I had was always to surprise people on the upside by being a capable, Arab woman."
 In 2017, she participated in the World Economic Forum's "Investing in Peace" panel and was listed as one of 10 economic experts whose input was sought for a discussion about "making the world a fairer place."

 In January 2018, Al-Mashat was appointed Egypt's Minister of Tourism by Prime Minister Sherif Ismail, taking the number of women in the Cabinet to six.
 Al-Mashat became the first woman to hold the position and Egypt's youngest minister.
 In this role she oversees the Egyptian Tourism Promotion Board and the Tourism Development Authority.
 She later said she was initially surprised at her appointment, but she understood that the president wanted the tourism sector "to be handled from an economic perspective."
-Tourism represents between 15-20 percent of Egypt's GDP.
+Tourism represents between 15 and 20 percent of Egypt's GDP.

 In October 2018, Al-Mashat escorted US First Lady Melania Trump on her visit to the Giza Pyramids, saying that the visit conveyed the message of "Egypt's safety and security to the world."
 In January 2019, Al-Mashat announced that Egypt's Grand Museum will be launched in 2020 and will be run by the private sector as part of the government plan to step away from managing many ancient sites.
 Al-Mashat was one of six speakers at the World Tourism Forum in Lucerne May 2019.

+In August 2023, Abu Dhabi Islamic Bank Egypt (ADIB Egypt) named Al-Mashat as a member of its board of directors.

 Al-Mashat has spoken out about gender equality and the importance of education, saying, "To all Egyptian girls, continue to invest in your education.
 The world is very competitive and what you know is what distinguishes you from anyone else."